Step 1 : Written notice to the contractor

 Step 4 : Decision

-At the end of the period relating to the request for intent or following the conciliation visit, GCR produce a written and detailed report on the settlement of the file and send a copy by registered mail to you and to the contractor.
+At the end of the period relating to the request, GCR produce a written and detailed report on the settlement of the file and send a copy by registered mail to you and to the contractor.

 Step 5 : Reimbursement

-If the decision is in your favour and the contractor fails to refund the advance payment, GCR will reimburse you.
+If the decision is in your favour and the contractor fails to refund, GCR will reimburse you.